 It's never too late.

 "I think it's important to set small goals.
 That's why I built my quit plan with 24-hour practice quits.
-Going a full 24-hour period without smoking helped me learn what to expect.
-And boosted my confidence too – I proved I could stop smoking.
+Going a full 24-hours without smoking helped me learn what to expect.
+And it boosted my confidence too – I proved I could stop smoking.
 Then I wanted to do it again."

 Quit medicines make a difference.